kip6163/CSCI-335-Project/README.md

 <pre>
 ./                                  - This is top directory.
 ./README.md                         - This is readme file.
+./requirements.txt                  - This is the requirements.txt for pip
 ./HCR-Net.ipynb                     - This Jupyter Notebook contains implementation of HCR-Net [1].
 By default, it runs with UCI Devanagari Numeral dataset, but you need to change this to run with your script.
 ./HCR-Net-Afro.ipynb                - This Jupyter Notebook contains HCR-Net modified to work with the AfroMNIST dataset (but can easily be modified to run any MNIST like dataset)
 ./TimeHist.py                       - This python file implements a custom callback to record the time each epoch took to complete